The best Linux distros for developers provide an easy, stable, and secure environment for coding and programming applications.

-Because of this it's often essential for techies to be able to work directly in a Linux environment, especially for operating servers and for developing software that runs on them.
+This means it's often essential for techies to be able to work directly in a Linux environment, especially for operating servers and for developing software that runs on them.

 While Linux has a reputation for being primarily for coders and programmers, over the past couple of decades there have been moves to provide versions of Linux that are more friendly to ordinary users, such as by providing more of a graphic user interface (GUI) and be less reliant on command line use.

-- These are the best Linux training providers and online courses
+- These are the best Linux training providers and online courses.

 - What's the best Linux distro for beginners?